PEXANE2/azure-docs.tr-tr/articles/search/search-get-started-powershell.md

 ---
-title: "Hızlı başlangıç: REST API 'Leri kullanarak PowerShell 'de arama dizini oluşturma"
+title: 'Quickstart: Create a search index in PowerShell using REST APIs'
 titleSuffix: Azure Cognitive Search
-description: PowerShell 'in Invoke-RestMethod ve Azure Bilişsel Arama REST API kullanarak dizin oluşturmayı, verileri yüklemeyi ve sorguları çalıştırmayı açıklar.
+description: In this REST API quickstart, learn how to create an index, load data, and run queries using PowerShell's Invoke-RestMethod and the Azure Cognitive Search REST API.
 manager: nitinme
 author: heidisteen
 ms.author: heidist